-WINSTON-SALEM – Students at Wake Forest University School of Medicine are planning a much-enlarged “Share the Health” fair in January designed to encourage the medically underserved to become active participants in their own health care.
+WINSTON-SALEM – Students at Wake Forest University School of Medicine will sponsor “Share the Health,” a health fair designed to encourage the medically underserved to become active participants in their own health care.
 The fair will include free health screenings.

-The eighth annual health fair will be held on Saturday, Jan.
-20, 2007 from 10 a.m. until 3 p.m. at Marketplace Mall, 2101 Peters Creek Parkway.
+The sixth annual health fair will be held on Saturday Jan.
+28 from 10 a.m. until 3 p.m. at Marketplace Mall, 2101 Peters Creek Parkway.
 Admission is free.

-As in past years, the fair will feature free testing of cholesterol levels so participants can know their own cholesterol level and decide whether they need to take action.
-The fair will also include screenings for glaucoma, a group of eye diseases that can lead to vision loss and perhaps blindness, high blood pressure, an often hidden symptom that can lead to heart attacks, strokes and kidney failure, and elevated blood sugars, which could indicate diabetes.
-Most of these should be tested at least annually.
+The fair will feature free testing of cholesterol as well as glucose in the blood, an early marker of diabetes.
+The fair also will include screening for glaucoma, a group of eye diseases that can lead to vision loss and possible blindness, and screening for high blood pressure, which can lead to heart attacks, strokes and kidney failure.

-In addition, visitors to the fair will get a chance to learn their body mass index (BMI), which is computed from weight and height.
-A BMI over 25 indicates a person is overweight; over 30 indicates obesity.
+Visitors to the fair will get a chance to learn their body mass index, which is computed from weight and height.
+A body mass index (BMI) over 25 indicates a person is overweight; over 30 indicates obesity.

-Health care professionals from Wake Forest University Baptist Medical Center, the community and area organizations will address issues pertaining to child and adult health care as well as offer free health and safety information.
-Tables will provide information on sickle cell disease, bone marrow transplants, women’s health, adult health, pediatrics, mental health, exercise and nutrition, childhood obesity, and blood donation.
+Health care professionals from Wake Forest University Baptist Medical Center, the community and area organizations will address issues pertaining to child and adult health care and offer free health and safety information on such topics as sickle cell anemia, bone marrow transplants, women’s health, adult health, pediatrics, mental health, exercise and nutrition, childhood obesity, and blood donation.

 Media contacts: Robert Conn, email@example.com, Karen Richardson, firstname.lastname@example.org, or Shannon Koontz , email@example.com, at (336) 716-4587.

 Wake Forest University Baptist Medical Center is an academic health system comprised of North Carolina Baptist Hospital and Wake Forest University Health Sciences, which operates the university’s School of Medicine.
-U.S. News & World Report ranks Wake Forest University School of Medicine 18th in family medicine, 20th in geriatrics, 25th in primary care and 41st in research and 14th in geriatrics training among the nation's medical schools.
-It ranks 35th in research funding by the National Institutes of Health.
+U.S. News & World Report ranks Wake Forest University School of Medicine 30th in primary care, 41st in research and 14th in geriatrics training among the nation's medical schools.
+It ranks 32nd in research funding by the National Institutes of Health.
 Almost 150 members of the medical school faculty are listed in Best Doctors in America.